CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/getting-started.md

 ## Getting started with the Hackathon

-Welcome to your Mircosoft Azure OpenHack - Hackathon!
-We've prepared a seamless environment for you to explore and learn about Azure services.
+Welcome to your Microsoft Azure OpenHack - Hackathon!
+We have prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Hackathon Environment

-Once you're ready to dive in, your virtual machine and hackathon guide will be right at your fingertips within your web browser.
+Once you are ready to dive in, your virtual machine and hackathon guide will be right at your fingertips within your web browser.

   ![](images/labguide01.png)